kweronek/k3s-alpine/README.md

-# Automated Launch of a K8S Cluster based on AWS-EC, Alpine and K3S
+# Automated Launch of a K8S Cluster <\br> based on AWS-EC, Alpine and K3S

 ## Launch AWS-EC2-Instances with Alpine
 ### Alpine-AMI